TMRCI-DEV1/MQTT_Nodes/ESP32/Turntables/ReadMe.md

 - `getEEPROMTrackTailsAddress()`: This function calculates and returns the EEPROM address for storing track tail positions.

 - `writeToEEPROMWithVerification(int address, const T & value)`: This function writes data to EEPROM with error checking.
-It uses a template to allow for writing of different data types to EEPROM.
+It uses a template to allow for writing different data types to EEPROM.

 - `readFromEEPROMWithVerification(int address, T & value)`: This function reads data from EEPROM with error checking.
-It uses a template to allow for reading of different data types from EEPROM.
+It uses a template to allow for reading different data types from EEPROM.

 - `connectToWiFi()`: This function connects the ESP32 to the WiFi network.